-The Equality Act 2010 legally protects people from discrimination.
-All organisations that provide a service including a University have a duty to comply with the Equality Act 2010.
+The Equality Act 2010 legally protects people from discrimination, harassment, and victimisation.
+All organisations that provide a goods or a service have a duty to comply with the Equality Act 2010.

 - age